LAST UPDATED: Aug 17, 2021

 · Refillable Water Bottle

 All staff and campers are required to wear a helmet while participating in our horseback riding program.
 American Society of Testing and Materials– Safety Equipment Institute (ASTM-SEI) approved helmets are mandatory for all riders under 18 years of age for horseback riding (Ontario Bill 12) at all riding establishments.
-You may choose to send your own properly fitted and ASTM-SEI approved riding helmet with your child, however Circle R does provide ASTM-SEI approved riding helmets for all campers and staff.
+If you choose you may send your own properly fitted and ASTM-SEI approved riding helmet with your child (helmet can stay overnight at camp).
+Circle R provides ASTM-SEI approved riding helmets for campers and staff.
 Please note that bicycle helmets are NOT approved for horseback riding.

 Photographs and videos are taken by Circle R staff throughout each session of camp for use in camp slideshows, and may be used for marketing purposes.
 These photographs and videos will become the property of Circle R Ranch and will not be sold to any external parties.
 Please contact the camp office with any questions or privacy issues.